BSidesPDX/bsidespdx.org/events/2018/contests_and_events.md

 Hey, do you like reddit?
 Do you have mad karma harvesting skills?
 Sign up for Karmageddon at [http://karmageddon.net](http://karmageddon.net), and test your karma skills against other BSidesPDX attendees!

-Hey, do you like Reddit?
-Do you have mad karma harvesting skills?
-Sign up for Karmageddon at http://karmageddon.net/, and test your karma skills against other BSidesPDX attendees!

 <a name="OSINT For Missing Persons"></a>
 ## OSINT CTF for Missing Persons